travlr-archived/CodeDepot/README.rst

     Bitcoin's decentralized system opens a door to a new paradigm where people can choose to abide by a protocol of consensus which is a different from the logic of domination and control of a centralized paradigm.
 Technology can't solve everything.
 Technology is just a tool.
 It always needs to be accounted for by democratic consensus of people.
 Technology should never be used to replace human interaction and connection.. it should be used only to enhance it. [#]_

+In short, a co-op is defined as "a jointly owned enterprise engaging in the production or distribution of goods or the supplying of services, operated by its members for their mutual benefit"[#]_.
+And.. in this case we include consumers into our definition as well.

 CodeCoin, The currency of the ecosystem